Dasheng6666/Developing-AI-for-Purkinje-based-Dynamic-Accommodation-Measurement/README.md

 ## 1. Background and Motivation

-In my opinion, Purkinje-image–based measurement does provide a compact and optically efficient solution for estimating dynamic ocular accommodation in smart glass systems.
+Purkinje-image–based measurement does provide a compact and optically efficient solution for estimating dynamic ocular accommodation in smart glass systems.

-Recent work demonstrated that accurate measurement of human eye dynamic accommodation and binocular convergence is achieved by combining Purkinje reflections with machine learning (MLP) to some extent.
+The paper already demonstrated that accurate measurement of human eye dynamic accommodation and binocular convergence is achieved by combining Purkinje reflections with machine learning (MLP) to some extent.

-We plan to extend that work with 3 perspectives, including developing AI algorithms for calibration, data training, and analysis in a smart glass system.
+Currently, We plan to extend that work with 3 perspectives, including developing AI algorithms for calibration, data training, and analysis in a smart glass system.

 ---